Drug Screen Testing

 - Drug screen results are reported directly to the Board’s designee at the Board of Nursing office.

-- The individual must provide prior notifiation, in writing, a minimum of 1 week prior to the excuse date requested.
+- The individual must provide prior notification, in writing, to the Board’s designee if unable to test.

 - The individual may voluntarily submit to drug screen testing at any time.